-Course Number Course Credits Quarter Completed Notes (see Course Selection Worksheet for list of appropriate classes) 13 Credits • ENGL&101 (5 credits required).
-101 5 Select either ENGL& 102 or 235 (5 credits required).
-Select at least 3 credits from Communication Studies courses (refer to list on Course Selection Worksheet).
-Credit not granted for both CMST 101 and CMST& 220.
-Credit not granted for both CMST 110 and CMST& 210.
-5 Credits • Select one class from the Quantitative Reasoning or Symbolic Reasoning courses (refer to list on Course Selection Worksheet).
-15 Credits .s creates • Courses must be selected from at least two of the three groups (refer to list on Course Selection Worksheet). • At least one course must be selected from Group A. Only one course may be selected from Group C. 15 Credits ļ • Courses must be selected from two different subject areas (refer to ' list on Course Selection Worksheet).
-15 Credits • At least 10 credits must be from Natural Science courses.
+Department Course Number Course Credits Quarter Completed Notes (see Course Selection Worksheet for list of appropriate classes) Communication 13 Credits ♦ ENGL&101 (5 credits required).
+English 101 5 Select either ENGL& 102 or 235 (5 credits required).
+Select at least 3 credits from Communication Studies courses (refer English to list on Course Selection Worksheet).
+Credit not granted for both CMST 104 and CMST& 220.
+Credit not Communication Studies granted for both CMST 110 and CMST& 210.
+Quantitative/Symbolic Reasoning 5 Credits Select one class from the Quantitative Reasoning or Symbolic Reasoning courses (refer to list on Course Selection Worksheet).
+Humanities 15 Credits Courses must be selected from at least two of the three groups (refer to list on Course Selection Worksheet). ♦ At least one course must be selected from Group A. Only one course may be selected from Group C. Social & Behavioral Sciences 15 Credits ◆ Courses must be selected from two different subject areas (refer to list on Course Selection Worksheet).
+Mathematical & Natural Science 15 Credits At least 10 credits must be from Natural Science courses.
 Courses must be selected from two different subject areas (refer to list on Course Selection Worksheet).
-One course must be a laboratory science. • A single Math course cannot be counted for both a Natural Science and Quantitative/Symbolic Reasoning requirement.
-3 Credits Three credits of Health lecture or PE activity courses required (refer ] to list on Course Selection Worksheet).
+One course must be a laboratory science.
+A single Math course cannot be counted for both a Natural Science and Quantitative/Symbolic Reasoning requirement.
+Health & Physical Education 3 Credits ◆ Three credits of Health lecture or PE activity courses required (refer to list on Course Selection Worksheet).
 A maximum of three PE credits may be applied to the degree (consult with advisor about this rule).
-0.1.5 11: (Consult with advisor about this rule).
-24 Credits - Courses must be numbered 100 or above.
+Electives 24 Credits Licetives 24 Cicuits ♦ Courses must be numbered 100 or above.
 A maximum of 15 credits from restricted electives may be applied.
 Please consult with an advisor/counselor for appropriate course selection.
-Number Number Credits 13 Credits 101 5 5 Credits 15 Credits 15 Credits 15 Credits Number Credits Completed 13 Credits 101 5 5 Credits 15 Credits 15 Credits 15 Credits 3 Credits Number Credits Completed